 - platelet count

 - hepatitis B surface antigen ± hepatitis B DNA assay

 Investigations to consider

-- total iron, total iron binding capacity (TIBC), transferrin saturation, and ferritin
+- total iron, total iron binding capacity (TIBC), transferrin saturation, and serum ferritin

 - antinuclear antibody

 - antismooth muscle antibody

 - antimitochondrial antibody

 - plasma alpha-1 antitrypsin